doubt72/Sokudoku/README.md

 program like Anki, but possibly still useful as a complement -- I mean, I know why I wanted it, but YMMV.

+## Application DMG

+If you just want to install the program, there's a barebones DMG with the application in the release directory; the current latest version is [1.0b (beta)](Release/Sokudoku-1.0b.dmg).

+## XCode Project

+This repository contains an XCode project in the following directories; if you have XCode installed, it should be possible to load the project from the checked out repository and then build or modify it.

+- Sokudoku/ : source files
+- SokudokuTests/ : unit tests
+- Sokudoku.xcodeproj/ : XCode project files

+## Packages

+This repository contains several package files that can be drilled on in the main program.

+- Packages/ : package files
+- Packages/Source/ : ruby programs that generate those package files

+So far a Japanese kana and Korean Hangul and Jomo packages are included; more may follow (as I build packages to practice on, or maybe other people do if anyone besides me ever uses the program).

+Packages are encoded as plists (Apple's XML format that Cocoa supports natively).
+The format is actually fairly simple: a dictionary with a name, an array of tags, an array of descriptions, and an array of characters (each made up of a dictionary containing a literal, tags, and pronunciations).
+It's unlikely I'll fully document the format anytime soon, but for the curious there are obviously several examples in the repository of both programs that will generate packages and packages themselves.

+Once packages are loaded, the application handles storing the package and history internally in the user's account.

 ## Usage

 The first time the program is run, it will prompt you to load a